 Scope Expansion Under CSDDD

 Many more businesses will be covered by the CSDDD than by the German LkSG.
-Approximately 13,000 companies inside the EU and approximately an additional 4,000 companies incorporated outside the EU are in scope.
 The CSDDD encompasses both EU-based companies and companies from third countries, provided certain thresholds of employees and turnover are met.

-For companies constituted under the laws of EU member states, the directive applies if the company falls under Group 1 or Group 2:
+For companies constituted under the laws of EU member states, the directive applies if the company falls under one of the following Groups:

 Both the LkSG and CSDDD address non-EU companies.
-The LkSG applies to non-EU companies with a German branch employing at least 3,000/1,000 employees.
-In contrast, the CSDDD draft targets companies even without an EU presence, provided they meet the relevant turnover thresholds within the EU:
+The LkSG applies to non-EU companies with a German branch employing at least 1,000 employees.
+In contrast, the CSDDD targets companies even without an EU presence, provided they meet the relevant turnover thresholds within the EU:

 From Supply Chain to Comprehensive Value Chain

 Also in its scope of examination, the CSDDD goes beyond the LkSG.
 The term supply chain as defined in the LkSG is limited to due diligence measures within the company’s own business area and its suppliers.
-However, the CSDDD broadens this scope to the entire value chain.
-This means due diligence requirements will cover a company’s own business activities, as well as those of its subsidiaries, extending to both the upstream and downstream sections of value chains.
+However, the CSDDD broadens this scope to the chain of activities.
+This means due diligence requirements will cover a company’s own business activities, as well as those of its subsidiaries, extending to both the upstream and certain downstream sections of the chain of activities.

-- The upstream value chain includes all activities of a company related to product manufacturing, such as raw material extraction, and provision of services.
+- The upstream chain of activities includes all activities of a company related to product manufacturing, such as raw material extraction, and provision of services.

 New Liability Risks and Stricter Sanctions